- When can I apply for a concessionary bus pass?

 I am moving out of Surrey do I need to change my bus pass?

-You should return your bus pass to the address printed on the reverse with a note explaining why it has been returned.
 You should re-apply to the local authority you are moving to.
+You should return your bus pass to the address printed on the reverse of the bus pass with a note explaining why it has been returned.

 What does a pass look like?

 The card designs are similar except that the older persons pass has a blue band on the right hand side of the card and the disabled persons pass has an orange band.
 A pass holder with a companion pass has as +C in the top right hand corner.